Liu Zhuan

-Liu Zhuan (劉瑑) (796 – June 20, 858), courtesy name Ziquan (子全), was an official of the Chinese Tang Dynasty, serving briefly as a chancellor during the reign of Emperor Xuānzong.
+Liu Zhuan (劉瑑; 796 – June 20, 858), courtesy name Ziquan (子全), was an official of the Chinese Tang dynasty, who served briefly as a chancellor during the reign of Emperor Xuānzong.

 Background and early career

 Liu Zhuan was born in 796, during the reign of Emperor Dezong.
-His family was from Pengcheng. and originally claimed ancestry from the Han Dynasty prince Liu Kai (劉開) the Prince of Hejian, a son of Emperor Zhang of Han.
-Liu Zhuan was a fifth-generation descendant of the early Tang chancellor and general Liu Rengui; his grandfather Liu Fan (劉藩) served on the staff of a military governor (Jiedushi), and his father Liu Wei (劉煟) served as a prefectural prefect.
+His family was from Pengcheng. and originally claimed ancestry from the Han dynasty prince Liu Kai (劉開) the Prince of Hejian, a son of Emperor Zhang of Han.
+Liu Zhuan was a fifth-generation descendant of the early Tang chancellor and general Liu Rengui; his grandfather Liu Fan (劉藩) served on the staff of a military governor (jiedushi), and his father Liu Wei (劉煟) served as a prefectural prefect.